cpmontagna/pyFlushing/README.md

 fixed-composition fluid phase (isopleth), with no excess fluids.
 The flushing happens as above.

-Simulated cases are described in the respecitve folders [stromboliLowCO2](flushingColumn/stromboliLowCO2) and [stromboliHighCO2](flushingColumn/stromboliHighCO2).
+Simulated cases are described in their respective folders [stromboliLowCO2](flushingColumn/stromboliLowCO2) and [stromboliHighCO2](flushingColumn/stromboliHighCO2).

 Scripts for plotting results using [gnuplot](http://www.gnuplot.info/) and [R](https://www.r-project.org/) are also provided.

-## Credits
-Chiara P Montagna, INGV Pisa chiara.montagna@ingv.it

-## References
+### References
 Papale, P., Moretti, R., & Barbato, D. (2006).
-The compositional dependence of the saturation surface of H$_2$O+CO$_2$ fluids in silicate melts.
+The compositional dependence of the saturation surface of H2O+CO2 fluids in silicate melts.
 Chemical Geology, 229(1–3), 78–95. https://doi.org/10.1016/j.chemgeo.2006.01.013

+## Credits
+Chiara P Montagna, INGV Pisa
+chiara.montagna@ingv.it